PCS-Energy/Interview/README.md

 # Interview

 Complete the following challenge in a language of your choice.
-Once your work is done, create a PR to the Master branch.
+Once your work is done, create a Pull Request(PR) to the `Main` branch.
-We will respond to your PR with comments.
-Answer the PR comments to complete the challenge.
+We will respond to your PR with questions in comments on the PR.
+Respond to all the questions to complete the challenge.

 Create a REST API using any language or web framework you prefer, which performs the following functionality: